RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Before/after images shared by customers who have purchased varying products, including prescription based products.
 Prescription products require an online consultation with a healthcare provider who will determine if a prescription is appropriate.
 These customers’ results have not been independently verified.
 Individual results will vary.
 Customers were given free product.

-If you’ve already started to notice signs that your hair is fading, thinning, retreating, absconding or otherwise dispersing from your once-crowded crown, it’s time to do something about it — and we suggest doing something with a proven medical treatment.
+If you’ve already started to notice signs that your hair is fading, thinning, retreating, absconding, or otherwise dispersing from your once-crowded crown, it’s time to do something about it — and we suggest doing something with a proven medical treatment.

-With minoxidil, your hair follicles receive oxygen and nutrients, and like plants on the brink finally being watered, they can really bounce back after a few months of use.
+With minoxidil, your hair follicles receive oxygen and nutrients, and like plants on the brink of finally being watered, they can really bounce back after a few months of use.

 Another way to protect yourself from the ravages of male pattern baldness is finasteride.
-Finasteride (also known as Propecia) actually blocks the effects of DHT directly, reducing the volume of it in your system.
+Finasteride (also known as Propecia®) actually blocks the effects of DHT directly, reducing the volume of it in your system.

 This lessens the effects of DHT on your hair, which means that you’ll experience less hair loss in general if DHT is the cause of your hair loss.